brain-squishers/mind-two/README.md

 </div>

-This system is comprised of three components:
+This system is comprised of three core components:

 - **LLM**: This module is responsible for parsing the input query or inferring the intended object.
 - **GroundingDINO**: This component handles object referencing.
 - **SAM-2**: This part specializes in object tracking.

+The current live pipeline also supports:

+- **Depth Anything V2 Metric**: Estimates object distance in meters from the full frame, then reads depth inside the tracked SAM mask.

 ## Getting Started